JanusGraph/janusgraph/docs/operations/cache.md

 ### Vertex Cache

-The vertex cache contains vertices and the subset of their adjacency list that has been retrieved in a particular transaction.
+The vertex cache contains vertices and the subset of their adjacency list (properties and edges) that has been retrieved in a particular transaction.
 The maximum number of vertices maintained in this cache is equal to the transaction cache size.
 If the transaction workload is an iterative traversal, the vertex cache will significantly speed it up.
 If the same vertex is not accessed again in the transaction, the transaction level cache will make